agtyra/advprog-modul6/README.md

 ## Commit 4: Reflection Notes

 This version expands the server’s functionality by introducing a /sleep route that delays the response by 10 seconds before sending back hello.html.
 When testing with two browser windows, if one accesses /sleep, the other request (to /) also experiences a delay.
 This happens because the server handles requests sequentially, meaning each request blocks the next one until it’s completed.
 If multiple users were to access /sleep simultaneously, the server would struggle to respond quickly, causing noticeable slowdowns.
 This highlights a key limitation: the server is not designed to handle multiple connections at once.
 In a real-world scenario, a slow request like this could significantly degrade performance for all users.

+## Commit 5: Reflection Notes

+This version introduces a ThreadPool, allowing the server to handle multiple requests concurrently instead of sequentially.
+Previously, a slow request like /sleep would block all others, but now, multiple worker threads can handle different requests at the same time.
+The ThreadPool works by maintaining a fixed number of worker threads that listen for incoming jobs.
+When the server receives a new request, it sends the job (a closure) to a worker via a message-passing channel.
+Each worker continuously waits for a job, locks the receiver, retrieves a task, and executes it.
+By using Arc<Mutex<T>>, multiple workers can safely share the receiver while ensuring only one thread processes a job at a time.
+This prevents race conditions while allowing concurrency.
+Now, if multiple users request /sleep, the server can still respond to other requests without stalling.
+This implementation makes the server more efficient and scalable, as it can now handle multiple requests in parallel instead of being blocked by long-running tasks.